 GIULIETTA TALEVI: Sports betting locked down?
 No problem — welcome to the stock market

-Denied their sports betting fix since all sporting events were cancelled in the wake of Covid-19, punters who’d gamble on the outcome of an NBA play-off, say, have instead turned to the biggest casino of them all: the US stock market.
+Denied their sports-betting fix since all sporting events were cancelled in the wake of Covid-19, punters who would have gambled on the outcome of an NBA basketball play-off, say, have instead turned to the biggest casino of them all: the US stock market.

-Take Monday’s mad surge: the merest whiff of a successful vaccine from US company Moderna and the market was off to the races — the S&P 500 closed 3.2% higher while Moderna itself galloped 20% ahead.
+Take Monday’s mad surge: the merest whiff of a successful vaccine trial from US company Moderna, and the market was off to the races – the S&P 500 closed 3.2% higher while Moderna itself galloped 20% ahead.

-Yet just a day later, a report from health news website STAT comprehensively dismantled the frenzy that accomplished Moderna’s statement that its “positive” phase one test of 8 volunteers had produced coronavirus antibodies.
+Yet just a day later, a report from health news website STAT comprehensively dismantled the frenzy that accomplished a statement by Moderna that its “positive” phase one test of eight volunteers had produced coronavirus antibodies.
 Unsurprisingly, the market turned tail.

-That whipsaw binary division of all-or-nothing, right-or-wrong, lockdown or open-the-economy-NOW Is equally reflected in the political divisions that have sprung up around government balancing acts: protecting the health of their citizens against keeping their economies from collapse.
+That whipsaw binary division of all-or-nothing, right-or-wrong, lockdown or open-the-economy-NOW is equally reflected in the political divisions that have sprung up around balancing acts by governments: protecting the health of their citizens against keeping their economies from collapse.

-In the New York Times, columnist Thomas B Edsall writes that “the partisan fight over the lockdown has shown us, once again, how differently the choices government leaders make look to different constituencies of our society.
-Whether you emphasize the imperative to save lives or the consequences of economic devastation …determines what you think the proper response to the outbreak should be, to a degree that is astonishing even in our deeply polarized society.”
+In The New York Times, columnist Thomas B Edsall writes that “the partisan fight over the lockdown has shown us, once again, how differently the choices [that] government leaders make look to different constituencies of our society.
+Whether you emphasize the imperative to save lives or the consequences of economic devastation … determines what you think the proper response to the outbreak should be, to a degree that is astonishing even in our deeply polarized society.”

 This article from the FT on how Spain’s “polarised political tribes” are squabbling over the lockdown strikes a similar chord.
-“This government has to resign now,” said Ms Carrillo de Albornoz, an interior designer.
+“This government has to resign now,” says Carrillo de Albornoz, an interior designer.
 “They are governing by decree, and you can’t govern a country by decree.”

 Sound familiar, doesn’t it?